zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 Tracks
 ------

-``ZendService\Audioscrobbler`` provides two methods for retrieving data specific to a single track, specified via the ``setTrack()`` method:
+``ZendService\Audioscrobbler\Audioscrobbler`` provides two methods for retrieving data specific to a single track, specified via the ``setTrack()`` method: